 Instructions

-- To poach quinces, peel fruit with a vegetable peeler *, remove a quince core and cut in quarters.
-In a saucepan, heat water, brown sugar, honey, vanilla, whole star anise * and lemon juice.
+- To poach quinces, peel fruit with a vegetable peeler, remove a quince core and cut in quarters.
+In a saucepan, heat water, brown sugar, honey, vanilla, whole star anise, and lemon juice.
 Add quince quarters into the simmering liquid.
-Cover the pan with a circle of parchment paper * with a small hole cut in the center and place it on top.
-Simmer quince quarters (do not boil) for two hours, maybe loner, until quinces are rosy in color.
+Cover the pan with a parchment paper circle with a small hole cut in the center and place it on top.
+Simmer quince quarters (do not boil) for two hours, maybe longer, until quinces are rosy in color.
 To test the fruit, insert the tip of a knife: it must come in and out easily.
-Remove from heat, drain quinces with a colander * or remove them from the syrup with a slotted spoon * and let cool.
+Remove from the heat, drain quinces with a colander or remove them from the syrup with a slotted spoon and let cool.

-- To make the caramel, place sugar with lemon juice in a tarte tatin pan * or a pie pan * 9-inch/23 cm in diameter.
+- To make the caramel, place sugar with lemon juice in a tarte Tatin pan or a pie pan 9-inch/23 cm in diameter.
 Cook until sugar melts and starts caramelizing.
 Add butter and let cook until melted, stirring occasionally.
-Remove from the heat and arrange poached quinces over the caramel in spiral with the cut sides facing up, packing them as tight as possible.
-Bring the pan over medium heat and cook for 10 to 12 minutes to caramelize fruit.
+Remove from the heat and arrange poached quinces over the caramel in a spiral with the cut sides facing up, packing them as tight as possible.
+Bring the pan over medium heat and cook for 10 to 12 minutes to caramelize the fruit.
 Remove from the heat and let cool.

-- Preheat oven to 355 F/180 C. Roll the dough with a rolling pin * and cut a circle of the pan size you are using.
+- Preheat oven to 355 F/180 C. Roll the dough with a rolling pin and cut a circle of the pan size you are using.
 Place the puff pastry over quinces and prick it with a fork.
-Bake for about 25 minutes.
+Then bake for about 25 minutes.

 Notes

-- Do not burn the caramel: once it turns golden brown, add butter.
+- Do not burn the caramel: once it gets deep amber color, add butter.

 - Prick the puff pastry with a fork before covering quinces.
 This step is optional here, but it allows the steam to escape during baking.

-- Do not let the baked Quince Tarte Tatin stay in the pan longer than 5 minutes: the dessert will stick to the pan.
-If it happens, place the pan over low heat, stirring gently to remove the dessert from edges.
+- Do not let the baked quince tarte Tatin stay in the pan longer than 5 minutes: the dessert will stick to the pan.
+If it happens, place the pan over low heat, stirring gently to remove tarte Tatin from the edges.
 Then invert the pan onto a plate.

 Brian Jones says